Date Approved by Council: April 11, 2018

 - Annual Business Session.
 Each year the GPC shall hold a Business Session during one of the regular meetings of the Society.
 This Business Session shall be devoted exclusively to the reports of Officers and Committees, election results, and the transaction of business affairs.
 No scientific program of the Topical Group shall be presented simultaneously with the Business Session.
 The Secretary-Treasurer shall notify the Topical Group members of the agenda for the Business Session no later than three weeks prior to the Annual Scientific Meeting.

 - Papers at Meetings.
 Programs of meetings of the Topical Group may provide for the inclusion of both invited and contributed papers.
 When a meeting of the Topical Group is held in conjunction with a meeting of the Society, the rules of the Society shall apply to submitted papers.
 When a meeting of the Topical Group is not held in conjunction with a meeting of the Society, the Executive Committee shall prescribe the main theme of the meeting.
-The Program Committee Chair shall fix the deadline date for receipt of titles and abstracts in consultation with the Executive Officer and shall designate the rules for their submission.
+The Program Committee Chair shall fix the deadline date for receipt of titles and abstracts in consultation with the Society Director of Meetings and shall designate the rules for their submission.

 ARTICLE X - DUES